wazuh/wazuh-chef/README.md

 ## Chef

-Chef gives plenty of software packages solution deppending on how you want to distribute the software.
+Chef gives plenty of software packages solution depending on how you want to distribute the software.
 Please refer to the [platform overview documentation](https://docs.chef.io/platform_overview/) to know all the software products they have.